ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 summary(mixed.lmer)
 ```

 We can see the variance for `mountainRange = 339.7`.
-Mountain ranges are clearly important - they explain a lot of variation.
+Mountain ranges are clearly important: they explain a lot of variation.
 How do we know that?
 We can take the variance for the `mountainRange` and divide it by the total variance:

 ```r
 339.7/(339.7 + 223.8)  # ~60 %